jonty-dawson/music-scores/_editions/bach-js-bwv784-invention-13-guitar.md

 subheading: The two-part invention in A minor, transposed into B minor in this arrangement for classical guitar.
 image:
   path: assets/preview-images/bach-js-bwv784-invention-13-guitar.png
-  alt: "JS Bach: Invention No. 13 in A minor BWV 784, arranged for classical guitar."
+  alt: "Johann Sebastian Bach: Invention No. 13 BWV 784, arranged for classical guitar (original key A minor)."
   width: 800
   height: 332
 ---